concerns about moving to puerto rico one year in

 Even if only to access the online services they offer, I recommend you keep at least one stateside bank account open.

 Something related that has proven to be invaluable for us is our Sam’s Club MasterCard which provides InClub Cash Access of up to $100 a day.
-This is enables us to avoid ATM fees and fees for exceeding the four withdrawal limit I mentioned above.
+This enables us to avoid ATM fees and fees for exceeding the four withdrawal limit I mentioned above.
 Cash is used here a lot more than in the states, so it’s important to have some on hand at all times.

 Those are the topics that jump out at me as we close out our first year here and look forward to many more years to come!
 We can only share our experiences as one family on this beautiful and diverse island.
-If you have any insights to add or additional concerns I didn’t touch on, feel free to share in the comments.
+If you have any insights to add or additional concerns I didn’t touch on, feel free to share them in the comments.